 A Regulation (as opposed to a Directive) is “directly applicable” and applies throughout the European Union on its own, without the further need for domestic legislation.
 However, domestic legislation will be made setting out the process for handling derogation applications and to provide for enforcement measures (including criminal penalties for breach of Regulation 648/2004).

 The Detergents Regulations 2010 (SI 2010 740) have been introduced setting out measures to enforce Regulation 648/2004.
-They came into force on 6 April 2010, with the exception of regulation 9, which restricts the amount of phosphates in domestic laundry detergents and comes into force on 1 January 2015.
+They have been amended by SI 2013 1244, transposing Regulation (EU) 259/2012, which implemented EU restrictions on phosphates.
 Regulations setting out the procedure for handling derogation applications will be introduced following a round of public consultation.

 Objectives and Scope